 Partition the workload.
 Design parts of the process to be discrete and decomposable.
 Minimize the size of each part, while following the usual rules for separation of concerns and the single responsibility principle.
 This allows the component parts to be distributed in a way that maximizes use of each compute unit (such as a role or database server).
 It also makes it easier to scale the application by adding instances of specific resources.
 For complex domains, consider adopting a microservices architecture.

 Design for scaling.
 Scaling allows applications to react to variable load by increasing and decreasing the number of instances of roles, queues, and other services they use.
 However, the application must be designed with this in mind.
 For example, the application and the services it uses must be stateless, to allow requests to be routed to any instance.
-This also prevents the addition or removal of specific instances from adversely impacting current users.
+This also prevents the addition or removal of specific instances from adversely affecting current users.
 You should also implement configuration or auto-detection of instances as they are added and removed, so that code in the application can perform the necessary routing.
 For example, a web application might use a set of queues in a round-robin approach to route requests to background services running in worker roles.
 The web application must be able to detect changes in the number of queues, to successfully route requests and balance the load on the application.

 Scale as a unit.
 Plan for additional resources to accommodate growth.
 For each resource, know the upper scaling limits, and use sharding or decomposition to go beyond these limits.
 Determine the scale units for the system in terms of well-defined sets of resources.
 This makes applying scale-out operations easier, and less prone to negative impact on the application through limitations imposed by lack of resources in some part of the overall system.
 For example, adding x number of web and worker roles might require y number of additional queues and z number of storage accounts to handle the additional workload generated by the roles.
 So a scale unit could consist of x web and worker roles, y queues, and z storage accounts.
 Design the application so that it's easily scaled by adding one or more scale units.